 Travelling in boats, these people took their belief in the Great Mother with them, establishing an entire network of Mother-focussed settlements.
 I hear the ancestors clairaudiently and this is what they said: “We built them to stabilise the imbalance which had resulted from the catastrophe that caused the flooding.”
 As soon as I got home, I tried to find information about this flooding.
 It felt like it had happened somewhere in the Mediterranean.
 Seven thousand years ago, the Mediterranean did indeed flood.
 Before it was a sea it was a river delta but the melting of the ice, at the end of the ice age, broke through the land barrier between Spain and Africa creating the sea.

 It had taken them time to come to England’s shores.
-It too was recovering after the retreat of the ice and only hunter-gatherers, Mesolithic people, lived here, close to the sea’s edge.
+It too was recovering after the retreating of the ice, and only hunter-gatherers, Mesolithic people, lived here, close to the sea’s edge.
 But these newcomers established their colonies, and their beliefs, using their knowledge to re-establish planetary balance.
-It took many years for the land to become workable and, thanks to their energetic assistance, England became fertile enough for the farmers to grow crops and keep animals, rather than living off the produce of the sea, as the Mesolithic people had done.
+It took many years for the land to become workable and, thanks to their energetic assistance, England became fertile enough for the farmers to grow crops and keep animals, rather than existing off the produce of the sea, as the Mesolithic people had done.

 They built Megalithic structures, just as they had around the Mediterranean; energetic complexes like giant Motherboards created on and in the landscape; a Motherboard that still exists and which we are now rediscovering.